 Summer grilling is a great way to simplify mealtime.
-One way to do this is cook your whole meal on the grill, including the veggies!
+One way to do this is to cook your whole meal on the grill, including the veggies!

 When you hear the word “BBQ” the veggies that come to mind are typically corn, onions, and peppers.
 However, there are so many veggies that are great grilled.
 One veggie that I am loving lately is endive!